onemarcfifty/onemarcfifty.github.io/_posts/2023-02-25-Portainer_TLS.md

 ## the Solution

 the solution is more kind of a workaround really.
-What I ended up doing was to instal the Root CA ont he Docker host and provide a copy of the complete RootCA crt file to Portainer.
+What I ended up doing was to install the Root CA on the Docker host and provide a copy of the complete RootCA crt file to Portainer.
 Assuming that your Server key and certificate as well as the rootCA.crt are in /etc/certificates/example.com, run the following on your Docker host:

 ```bash
 # copy the Root CA file to the system certificate subfolder